wattsavolt/NitroCppTest-aidanclear/README.txt

 4. Create workspace for rectangle test code.
 5. Import the three projects as existing projects (under General) into Eclipse.
 6. Download rapidjson from here https://github.com/miloyip/rapidjson.
 7. Add the rapidjson folder into the Eclipse workspace folder.
-It needs to be in this folder for the projects to compile..
+It needs to be in this folder for the projects to compile.
 8. Compile all projects.
 9. Add RectangleIntersectionLib lib file to Debug/Release folder of RectangleIntersectionTest or Unitests before running these projects.
 10. RectangleIntersectionTest expects a file name.
 You can pass this as an argument in run configurations.
 An absolute path can be used or just put the file in the project folder.
-11. The sameple.json file in the RectangleIntersectionTest is the same as the sample provided in the instructions.
+11. The sample.json file in the RectangleIntersectionTest is the same as the sample provided in the instructions.

 Project Setup:
 UnitTests and RectangleIntersectionTests are exe projects that both reference RectangleIntersectionLib project.